ryangibbons94/math-api/README.md

 Simple Square Root Question - "What is the square root of 225?"

+Question Regarding Whether an Equation Respresents a Proportional or Non-Proportional Relationship - "Does the equation y=6x represent a proportional relationship?"

 **Link to frontend that uses this API:** https://math-quiz-app.netlify.app/

 ## Endpoints